PISAresearch/pisa/12-watchtower-API.md

 - None of the message types have been defined (they have been left with ?)
 - Define receipt serialization format
 - `qos_type` can be defined by ranges, in the same way that error messages are.
 In that way a range of values can belong to a specific `qos`
-- Discuss wether to extend it with shachain
+- Discuss whether to extend it with shachain

 ## Acknowledgments